 - All BluOS Players are not AirPlay 2 compatible.
-Only Players released after generation 2i can be used to AirPlay or Siri.
+Only Players released after generation 2i can be used with AirPlay or Siri.

 - The primary player in the Fixed Group of the BluOS Controller App should be Airplay or Siri compatible to stream Airplay audio to other players in the fixed group.

 - BluOS Players do not include a QR or HomeKit code and should be manually added to the Apple Home app.